alecrimi/multi-link/README.md

 The atlasless script to generate connectivity maps from a fixed grid is in the folder atlasless_connectivity

-The unprocessd DTI mice data are in the folder atlasless_connectivity/dti_res_orig
+The Trackvis  mice data are in the folder atlasless_connectivity/dti_res_orig The unprocessed DTI mice data are on Neurovalt